 Existing law sets forth requirements for reporting certain contributions, campaign expenses and expenditures relating to a special election to recall a public officer.
-If a district court determines that a petition for the recall of a public officer is legally insufficient, certain persons, political parties, committees sponsored by political parties, committees for political action and committees for the recall of a public officer are required to report such contributions, campaign expenses and expenditures not later than 30 days after the district court orders the filing officer to cease proceedings regarding the petition.
-(NRS 294A.120, 294A.140, 294A.200, 294A.210, 294A.270, 294A.280) Sections 8, 9 and 11-14 of this bill require an additional report if the district court's decision is appealed that is due not later than 30 days after the date on which all appeals regarding the petition for the recall of a public officer are exhausted.
+If the legal sufficiency of a petition for the recall of a public officer is challenged and a district court determines that the petition is legally insufficient, certain persons, political parties, committees sponsored by political parties, committees for political action and committees for the recall of a public officer are required to report such contributions, campaign expenses and expenditures not later than 30 days after the district court orders the filing officer to cease proceedings regarding the petition.
+However, existing law does not set forth specific reporting requirements for situations when the district court's decision is appealed or when the district court determines that the petition is legally sufficient and that decision is appealed.
+(NRS 294A.120, 294A.140, 294A.200, 294A.210, 294A.270, 294A.280) Sections 8, 9 and 11-14 of this bill: (1) specify reporting requirements for those situations when the district court's decision is appealed; and (2) require reports to be filed not later than 30 days after the date on which all appeals regarding the petition for the recall of a public officer are exhausted.